Georges Florovsky: Life

-In 1949 Florovsky moved to the United States of America, to take a position as Dean of Saint Vladimir's Orthodox Theological Seminary in New York City.
-There his development of the curriculum led to the Board of Regents of the University of the State of New York granting the Seminary an Absolute Charter in 1953.
+In 1949, Florovsky moved to the United States to take a position as Dean of Saint Vladimir's Orthodox Theological Seminary in New York City.
+There, his development of the curriculum led to the Board of Regents of the University of the State of New York granting the Seminary an Absolute Charter in 1953.

-In 1955 Florovsky was asked by his synod overseers to "lay down the deanship."
-He became a professor of divinity at Harvard University, and ended his academic years as a professor at Princeton University.
+In 1955, Florovsky was asked by his synod overseers to "lay down the deanship."
+He became a professor of divinity at Harvard University and ended his academic years as a professor at Princeton University.

-He died on 11 August 1979 in Princeton.
+He died on 11 August 1979 in Princeton and is buried in St. Vladimir’s Orthodox Church in Trenton, New Jersey.